Design Thinking

 How Design Thinking Can Be Utilized:

 Design thinking is not a formula, or a mathematical equation that can be applied to solve for an unknown.
-This represents a unique mindset that incorporates art and science.
-And it is driven by the needs of human beings.
+This represents a process that incorporates the art with the science.
+It’s a process that engages the needs of human beings with purpose.

-Our process at Arc Castle Studio utilizes a design thinking approach.
-We also incorporate critical thinking into our tool kit.
-Utilizing simple tools that were utilized soo long ago like hand sketching, and creating study models.
-We explore all facets, to learn, discover, and seek many ways by which to improve our built environment.
+Our process at Arc Castle Studio utilizes design thinking as a platform for problem solving..
+We incorporate critical thinking into our tool kit .
+In fact, extraordinarily simple tools that were used long ago; like hand sketching, diagrams, mind maps, and study models.
+We explore all facets, to learn, discover, and seek diverse ways to improve our built environment.

 Summary:

-Design thinking has broad applications, and can serve to solve problems and produce lasting value.
-Although this is not an easy process, it is a valuable way to approach any project.
+Design thinking has broad applications, and can serve to solve complex problems (in and out of architecture) and produce lasting value.
+Although this is not an easy process, it is a valuable way to approach a project.
 When done right, it’s never arbitrary.
-A good work can be discerned by observing how well its form is suited to its function, and how the aesthetics work in harmony.
-This represents a design thinking process.
+A good work can be discerned by observing how well its form is suited to its function, and utility — in fact, how the aesthetics is developed out of the intelligence harmony of all these factors.
+This represents the beginning of a design thinking process.

 If you want to maximize your efforts to improve your project — utilize a design thinking mindset.
 Seeking to understand, learn how to change, and apply lessons learned through analysis.
 Never settle for the mediocrity of the status quo.